 How the BRC works: Investigators interested in meeting with a BRC team member to discuss a grant application or manuscript submission can make a request by completing the online meeting request form.
 This form only needs to be completed once per project.
 Once submitted, you will be contacted to schedule a meeting.
 Plan to share relevant study background materials prior to the initial meeting.
 Most funding applications take extensive planning and forethought and adequate lead time on grant development efforts is needed and appreciated.

-BRC Team: Our BRC team consists of six team members—each a full-time faculty member in the School of Public Health with an appointment in its Division of Epidemiology and Biostatistics.
+BRC Team: Our BRC team consists of eight team members.
 Our team members have a diverse array of analytical expertise.
 You can read more about our team here.
 Our areas of expertise include but are not limited to:

 - Prevention Science